Scyne/stadiaRawBtFw/README.md

 I was an all-in user of [OnLive](https://en.wikipedia.org/wiki/OnLive) and when Sony killed it I was devastated, ever since I've been careful around cloud services like this to avoid getting burned.
 When Stadia came around I really wanted it to be the thing, but google never wanted to give this service a chance...
 It's a shame that its' passionate and innovative developers were never really given the chance to create something truly great. meh... at least we got a free, great feeling controller out of the deal.

-I dream that with time new features can get added to the code like haptics and audio over BT.
+I dream that with time new features can get added to the code like audio over BT.
 I don't know what you can or cannot see in the firmware or what the hardware can or cannot control but hopefully, I've done my part to help.

 Anyway, See y'all.